ortuno/website/blog/_posts/2018-01-01-why-github.md

 ## Ubuntu, an Open Source System for Computers.
 We encourage the community of #ML4MX to use GNU/Linux distributions which goals align with the spirit of doing open and replicable science.

-Users can also use of Windows OS, but many of their tools are not open source which provide a barrier for anyone to re-run and understand the code.
+Users can also use of Windows OS, but take in mind that many of Windows OS tools are not open source which provide a *barrier* for anyone to re-run and understand the code.

 We direct the reader to the following, two out of many, sources to learn more about [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_(operating_system)) (Ubuntu:Wikipedia 2018)